Mission / History

 Support for the creation of the Art Center came from the Cheltenham Township Commissioners, who agreed to lease a historic building for a nominal fee.
 An old mill house at the corner of Ashbourne Road and Rowland Avenue, previously the Ames Shovel and Tool Company and historically part of a land grant from William Penn to his daughter, was the Art Center's first home.
 In January 1941, studios for painting, sculpture and clay were established among the debris of shovels and dirt.
 In 1942, ceramist and painter, Marion Kochey, rescued the Center from a pressing space crisis and began teaching children's and clay classes in her small stone house adjacent to the mill house.

 In 1953 CCA moved to its present home, the neighboring Cheltenham Elementary School.
 The building was built in 1883 as a replacement for the 1795 Milltown School, an expansion was done in 1893 and a second floor added in 1903.
-Named for pioneering children's education George K. Heller, it is the first public school in Cheltenham township and the oldest school in the state of Pennsylvania in continuous use on the same site.
-In 2001, the Pennsylvania Historic and Museum Commission honored the Art Center by granting the building a spot on the National Register of Historic Places.
+Named for pioneering children's educator George K. Heller, it was the first public school in Cheltenham township and the oldest school in the state of Pennsylvania in continuous use on the same site.
+In 2001, the Pennsylvania Historic and Museum Commission honored the Center by granting the building a spot on the National Register of Historic Places.

 The Cheltenham Center for the Arts accepts all students regardless of race, religion, nationality, gender, sexual orientation or gender identity.